jdbeutel/ics699-docs/README.md

 address connects to the physical world, so most people don't want theirs to be public.
-Deciding how to share ones own contact information with a second party is straightforward; several apps already support this, such as Facebook, Google+, Plaxo, and Viadeo.
+Deciding how to share ones own contact information with a second party is straightforward; several apps already support this, such as Facebook, Google, Plaxo, and Viadeo.
 (See examples below.)
-This limitation encourages the spread of these networks, but there is little possibility of getting all of ones contacts to join the same network and manage their own contact information, whether due to choosing other networks or to privacy concerns.
+This limitation encourages the spread of these networks, but there is little possibility of getting all of ones contacts to join the same network and manage their own contact information, whether due to choosing other networks, or to privacy concerns.

 This forces one to manage other people's contact information in ones own address book.
 Why shouldn't one collaborate in this?